Global Paleoclimate Indicators

 Global paleoclimate indicators are the proxies sensitive to global paleoclimatic environment changes.
 They are mostly derived from marine sediments.
 Paleoclimate indicators derived from terrestrial sediments, on the other hand, are commonly influenced by local tectonic movements and paleogeographic variations.
-Factors governing the earth climate system include plate tectonics, which controls the configuration of continents, the interplay between the atmosphere and the ocean, and the earth's orbital characteristics (Milankovitch cycles).
+Factors governing the Earth's climate system include plate tectonics, which controls the configuration of continents, the interplay between the atmosphere and the ocean, and the Earth's orbital characteristics (Milankovitch cycles).
 Global paleoclimate indicators are established based on the information extracted from the analyses of geologic materials, including biological, geochemical and mineralogical data preserved in marine sediments.
 Indicators are generally grouped into three categories; paleontological, geochemical and lithological.

-Paleontological Indicators
+Paleontological indicators

 Sedimentary records are influenced by local topography and oceanic and atmospheric currents.
 Proxies of global climatic significance are, however, less ambiguous in paleotemperature interpretation.
 Marine biota have offered by far the most proxies for paleotemperature, of which the microfossils, because of their widespread, abundance and sensitive to latitudinal changes, have provided many primary important paleotemperature indicators.
 Identification of latitudinal indices species is usually the first attempt to tie their presence in sediments to paleotemperature fluctuations.
 Other properties of marine biota, including morphology, abundance, diversity, and geochemistry have also been successfully established as paleoclimate indicators.
 More complex statistical analyses (factor analysis, principal component, etc.) of biogeography have been able to link fauna assemblages to water masses for paleo-current reconstruction.
 List below are some key paleontological tools utilized by scientists to reconstruct paleotemperature history.